ThanhNguyen24590/Process/Med/Dh.md

   - Life: Give sense of purpose, direction, confirmation about the Transcendence, against confusion & Mara.
 Ex: mettā (AN 5.43)

 #### Akāliko
-+ Unbroken Living Lineage and Verification Across Generations
++ One End: Endless samsara as multi-verse, manifest this reality.
-+ **Timeless Truth:** its root not in culture, dogmas, philosophy but universal principles.
-Even if no Buddha appears, these truths still exist, waiting to be rediscovered.[AN 3.136](https://suttacentral.net/an3.136/en/sujato)
++ Other End: Nibbāna & The path lead to it, always be existing, althought hidden.
+[AN 3.136](https://suttacentral.net/an3.136/en/sujato)
-+ **Unchanging Reality Beyond Words:** The teachings are expressions of this reality, but even if the texts are lost, the Dhamma they point to remains ever-present.The Buddha did not create the Dhamma; he discovered and revealed it.
++ This **limited** life can be make infinite by the Path of Ariay Sacca
-+ **Direct Contact with the Timeless:** Through let go one can personally experience the timeless reality, beyond the flow of past, present, and future.
++ **Direct Contact** with the Timeless beyond the flow of past, present, and future.
+This is the singularity in chaos system, the Refuge..
-  - Let go by deep meditation (samādhi, jhāna, arūpa-jhāna, and Nibbāna)
+  - By deep meditation (samādhi, jhāna, arūpa-jhāna, and Nibbāna)
-  - Let go by direct realization, immediately upon hearing the Dhamma.
+  - By direct realization, immediately upon hearing the Dhamma.

 #### Ehipassiko
 - **Savana – Listen:** Dhamma-cakkhu is worthy of being seen, inviting all who willing to hear the Dhamma.